stlehmann/pdftools/README.rst

 pdftools
 ========

--  **Version** 1.0.3
+-  **Version** 1.0.4
 -  **Copyright (c)** 2015 Stefan Lehmann
 -  **License:** MIT
--  **Description:** This is a small collection of convenience python scripts for fast pdf manipulation via commandline.
+-  **Description:** This is a collection of convenience python scripts for fast and painless pdf manipulation via commandline.
+It is based on the PyPdf2 package.

 Features
 --------

+-  add, insert, remove and rotate pages
 -  split PDF files in multiple documents
--  merge PDF files into one document
+-  merge or zip PDF files into one document
--  rotate PDF files
--  zip PDF files in one document

 Usage
 -----